 This can be any of the following:

-- An essay written on a subject in psychiatry
+- an essay written on a subject in psychiatry

-- A research project in psychiatry where the student is either the main author or has made a significant contribution
+- a research project in psychiatry where the student is either the main author or has made a significant contribution

-- A literature review on a topic in psychiatry
+- a literature review on a topic in psychiatry

-- An essay on psychiatry which is especially relevant to London, due either to historical importance or another topic of local significance.
+- an essay on psychiatry which is especially relevant to London, due either to historical importance or another topic of local significance.

 Who can enter?

-London Division Annual Academic Event - 30 October 2018
+London Division Annual Academic Event.

 - The submission should ideally be between 6000 and 8000 words.